See the very best of rural Australia in Mildura

 For further information

-If you want to know more about living in the Mildura Shire, visit https://www.visitmildura.com.au/ or contact the Shire Council by phone at 1800 039 043.
+If you want to know more about living in Mildura Victoria, visit https://www.visitmildura.com.au/ or contact the Shire Council by phone at 1800 039 043.